step-/yad-lib/usr/share/doc/yad-lib/index.md

 **Return Value**

-Zero if the version of yad binary is at least the required x.y.z, non-zero otherwise.
+Zero if the yad binary version is at least x.y.z, non-zero otherwise.

 ### Theming yad With a GTK2 Style File